istio/istio.io/content/en/blog/2019/alb-ingress-gateway-iks/index.md

 Traffic to the services without an Istio sidecar can continue to flow as before directly from the ALB.

 The diagram below exemplifies the described setting.
 It shows two services in the cluster, `service A` and `service B`.
-`service A` has Istio sidecar injected and it requires mutual TLS. `service B` has no Istio sidecar. `service B` can be accessed by clients through the ALB, while ALB directly communicates with `service B`. `service A` can be also accessed by clients through ALB, but in this case the traffic has to pass through the Istio ingress gateway.
+`service A` has an Istio sidecar injected and requires mutual TLS. `service B` has no Istio sidecar. `service B` can be accessed by clients through the ALB, while ALB directly communicates with `service B`. `service A` can be also accessed by clients through ALB, but in this case the traffic has to pass through the Istio ingress gateway.
 Mutual TLS authentication between ALB and the gateway is based on the certificates provided by IKS.